Baltimore Cultural Sites

 Sankofa Dance Theatre

-DESCRIPTION: Founded in 1989 to present and express the rich legacy of African-centered dance; conducts programs at various performance venues around the city.
-Performance season runs from September through June.
+DESCRIPTION: Founded in 1989 to present and express the rich legacy of African-centered dance, conducts programs at various performance venues around the city.
+The performance season runs from September through June.
 Perhaps it is best loved in the community for its outstanding African Dance classes.

 RAPID TRANSIT: Penn-North Metro Station